Attention Heads of Large Language Models: A Survey: Summary

 \section{Summary}

 Since the advent of ChatGPT, Large Language Models (LLMs) have excelled in various tasks but remain as black-box systems.
-Consequently, the reasoning bottlenecks of LLMs are mainly influenced by their internal architecture.
-As a result, many researchers have begun exploring the potential internal mechanisms of LLMs, with most studies focusing on attention heads.
-Our survey aims to shed light on the internal reasoning processes of LLMs by concentrating on the underlying mechanisms of attention heads.
-We first distill the human thought process into a four-stage framework: Knowledge Recalling, In-Context Identification, Latent Reasoning, and Expression Preparation.
-Using this framework, we systematically review existing research to identify and categorize the functions of specific attention heads.
-Furthermore, we summarize the experimental methodologies used to discover these special heads, dividing them into two categories: Modeling-Free methods and Modeling-Required methods.
-Also, we outline relevant evaluation methods and benchmarks.
+Understanding the reasoning bottlenecks of LLMs has become a critical challenge, as these limitations are deeply tied to their internal architecture.
+Among these, attention heads have emerged as a focal point for investigating the underlying mechanics of LLMs.
+In this survey, we aim to demystify the internal reasoning processes of LLMs by systematically exploring the roles and mechanisms of attention heads.
+We first introduce a novel four-stage framework inspired by the human thought process: Knowledge Recalling, In-Context Identification, Latent Reasoning, and Expression Preparation.
+Using this framework, we comprehensively review existing research to identify and categorize the functions of specific attention heads.
+Additionally, we analyze the experimental methodologies used to discover these special heads, dividing them into two categories: Modeling-Free and Modeling-Required methods.
+We further summarize relevant evaluation methods and benchmarks.
 Finally, we discuss the limitations of current research and propose several potential future directions.